mathworks/Simulink-Target-support-for-ED247/README.md

 Information about Getting Started

 1. Create a Simulink model
-1. Add ED247 configuration block to model
+1. Add ED247 configuration block to model by either:
 	- Type "ED247 Configuration" in the model
-OR
 	- Open Simulink Library Browser and navigate to library "ED247"

 ## Unit tests